findy-network/findy-network.github.io/content/en/docs/slides/building-findy-agency/_index.md

 --

 Before completing the reservation, Bob sends a proof request to Dan for Dan's diploma.
-He can verify that Dan is graduated from a respected university.
+He can verify that Dan graduated from a respected university.

 ---